The Brabant village Oisterwijk and Operation Market-Garden

 09.’44 - 3.’45 in Freckenhorst (Luftgau III)

-The Ju 88, C-4 of the commander of I./NJG 2, Hptm Karl Hülshoff, guarded by a centrie on airfield Gilze-Rijen.
+The Ju 88 C-4 of the commander of I./NJG 2, Hptm.
+Karl Hülshoff at airfield Gilze-Rijen guarded by a centry.

-A Ju.88, C-4 of I./NJG 2 after a forced landing in the vicinity of airfield Gilze-Rijen.
+A Ju.88 of I./NJG 2 after a forced landing in the vicinity of airfield Gilze-Rijen.

 After Maj.
-Heyse, that was killed during a fight in the night of November 23, 1940, Hptm Karl Hülshoff took over command of I./NJG 2.
-He was the commander from November 24, 1940 until October 31, 1941.
-He had four victories in the Fernnachtjagdivision and by the end of the war his total victory’s counted 11.
+Heyse, who was killed during a fight in the night of 23 November1940, Hptm.
+Karl Hülshoff took over command of I./NJG 2.
+He was the commander from 24 November 1940 until 31 October 1941.
+He had four victories in the Fernnachtjagdivision and by the end of the war he counted 11 victory’s.

 Front units on Gilze-Rijen: